consmast/leto-atryda/README.md

 # leto-atryda
-My small adventure with Discord bots
+My small adventure with Discord bots.

+Python app using discord.py wrapper, being a discord bot (how come? ;-))